 Growing boys’ bedroom floorplan

-Young girl’s bedroom is fresh and flowery (1962)
+Kids room decor: A girl’s blue bedroom is fresh and flowery (1962)

 Little girl’s room is fresh and flowery, with a canopied bed, one wallpapered to match the bedspread fabric, painted furniture, the tea table set for Raggedy Ann.